sbrems/FEROS/README.md

-. # DOWNLOADING AND REDUCING FEROS DATA
+# DOWNLOADING AND REDUCING FEROS DATA
 ## Installation
 Note that the script is written in python3, but CERES is based on python2, requiring you to have both installed.

 ### Non standard anaconda packages needed
+To download the data you need
 * astroquery   ( conda install -c astropy astroquery )
 * gi           ( conda install -c conda-forge pygobject )
+If you have issues with the keyring, try keyrings.alt
+* keyrings.alt  (  conda install -c conda-forge keyrings.alt )

+To also reduce the data, you additionally need
+* tqdm         (  conda install -c conda-forge tqdm )
 * pysynphot    ( conda install pysynphot )
-* tqdm         (  conda install -c conda-forge tqdm )
 * my misc routines ( git clone https://github.com/sbrems/misc.git )
 * CERES ( see https://github.com/rabrahm/ceres for installation notes)

 ## Running the pipeline
 First you need to set up the config.py.
 Here you need to specify the locations